An enormous £580 million was lost to fraudsters in the first half of 2023, with scammers continuing to cash in on innocent victims.

 You are led to a fake bank webpage and asked to log in to your account, at which point the crooks take your details.

-UK Finance adds: "Intelligence suggests remote purchase fraud continues to result mainly from criminals using card details obtained through data theft, such as third-party data breaches and via phishing emails and scam text messages."
+UK Finance has said that it tends to happen as a result of criminals using card details obtained through data theft, such as third-party data breaches and via phishing emails and scam text messages.

 To protect yourself, only use retailers you trust and check your internet browser: most have a padlock icon in the website address bar to indicate the site is secure.